wjglerum/quarkus-ai-agent-workshop/README.md

 ## Getting started

 Finally, you can open the project in IntelliJ IDEA and start coding!

+> [!NOTE]
-Navigate to [Step 1 - Introduction](./step-01-introduction/README.md) to get started.
+> Navigate to [Step 1 - Introduction](./step-01-introduction/README.md) to get started.
+>
-You will build up the application step by step.
+> You will build up the application step by step in this directory.
+>
-If you get stuck, you can always check out the solution in the next part.
+> If you get stuck, you can always check out the solution in the next part.

 ### Assignments